DrivenAllianceStream/drivenalliancestream.github.io/_posts/2016-04-02-AnEveningOfMastery.md

 <img style="float: right; margin-right: 150px; border:5px solid #FFFFFF; max-width: 100%;" src="/assets/images/Daniel-Irvine.jpg" />

-As a software craftsman that came through 8th Light's apprenticeship program, Daniel will talk about his path and detail the various different development practices 8th Light's teams follow during their daily work.
+As a software craftsman that came through 8th Light's apprenticeship program, Daniel will talk about his path and discuss the various different development practices 8th Light's teams follow during their daily work, and why.

 He will talk about what 8th Light means when they talk of craftsmanship, and how that differs from the industry standard for software development.